-ANTICORROSION ANODES
+ANTICORROSION ANODE

-Your motor is equipped with one or more anodes that protect it from galvanic corrosion.
+Your motor is equipped with one an anode that protect it from galvanic corrosion.
 Refer to Features for anode location.
 Disintegration of the anode is normal and indicates it is working.
 Check each anode periodically.
 Replace anodes smaller than 2/3 their original size.
 See your Dealer for replacements.